Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

         self.assertEqual(ch.chomsky_normal_form(grammar), result)
 ```

-To run the test cases, it is called the unittest.main() function, which will detect and run all of the TestChomskyNormalForm class's test cases.
-If all of the assertions in the test cases pass without exceptions, it shows that the Chomsky class implementation is correct.
-Otherwise, it will indicate that there may be implementation problems that need to be solved.
+&ensp;&ensp;&ensp;To run the test cases, it is called the unittest.main() function, which has detected and run all of the TestChomskyNormalForm class's test cases.
+If all of the assertions in the test cases pass without exceptions, it is shown that the Chomsky class implementation is correct.
+Otherwise, it is indicated that there may be implementation problems that need to be solved.

 ## Conclusions / Screenshots / Results

-In conclusion, the laboratory work required developing and implementing a program that can convert context-free grammars into Chomsky normal form.
+&ensp;&ensp;&ensp;In conclusion, the laboratory work required developing and implementing a program that can convert context-free grammars into Chomsky normal form.
 Unit tests were used to confirm the program's accuracy and functionality.
 The implemented program converts the grammar into Chomsky normal form using grammar transformation rules and provides a way to obtain the converted grammar as a string representation.

-The initial grammar was represented as a dictionary
+&ensp;&ensp;&ensp;The initial grammar was represented as a dictionary
 ```
  {'S': ['bA', 'B'],
  'A': ['a', 'aS', 'bAaAb'],